mspoorendonk/TurmericAssist/README.md

 # Turmeric: Home Assistant Integration for PaprikaAPP

-Thanks for cheking out my project.
-If you find you like it, please feel free to

 Turmeric is a custom Home Assistant integration designed to connect with the Paprika App API.
 It provides sensors for grocery lists and meal plans, making them easily accessible on your Home Assistant dashboard.

 ---